-Juniper berries, green apple, and tangy vinegar give this German braised red cabbage it’s distinctive sweet and sour flavor.
-Make a big batch of this “rotkohl” and watch it disappear!
+Juniper berries, green apple, and tangy vinegar give this German red cabbage recipe it’s distinctive sweet and sour flavor.
+Make a big batch of this rotkohl recipe and watch it disappear!

-As promised in my Pork Schnitzel recipe post, today I’m sharing my recipe for sweet and sour braised red cabbage – AKA “Rotkohl”!
+As promised in my Pork Schnitzel recipe post, today I’m sharing my recipe for sweet and sour German braised cabbage – AKA “Rotkohl”!

 I shot this recipe last week, but let me tell you… what I wouldn’t give to be eating some of this right now.

-We’re experiencing severe weather here in the Portland area (floods, windstorms, tornadoes…. so far), and it’s so incredibly dark and gloomy outside that all I want is some comfort food.
+We’re experiencing severe weather here (floods, windstorms, tornadoes…. so far), and it’s so incredibly dark and gloomy outside that all I want is some comfort food.

 For some people, comfort food is fried chicken, meatloaf, or spaghetti.
 For me, it’s German food.